monero-project/monero/README.md

 * `apt-get update && apt-get upgrade` to install the latest software

-* Install the dependencies for Monero from the 'Debian' column in the table above.
+* Install the dependencies for Funero from the 'Debian' column in the table above.

 * **Optional**: increase the system swap size: